DaveMcMa/hpe-dev-portal/content/blog/enhancing-healthcare-with-hpe-private-cloud-ai.md

 Long story short, I'm lucky to say that this was the last time I was in the hospital to receive urgent medical care.
 Twenty years later and I still vividly remember the long wait times, the overworked medical practitioners and the heroic attitude of everyone I encountered at the hospital.
 Although the world has changed a lot in 20 years, stories like these are still all too common.
 Hours of waiting, resource-starved public services, no room for patients, medical practitioners worked to breaking point.

 Now you're probably wondering, what does this have to do with HPE Private Cloud AI.
 Well I'm a firm believer that through emerging AI-enriched applications we can support the healthcare industry to improve the experience of patients and medical practitioners alike.
 Exciting new technology is essentially worthless if we can't use it to enhance our day-to-day living standards, the way we live and work.
-To this end, I undertook the task to build a prototype application using domain specific AI models as a showcase for HOW we can potentially use these technologies to enhance the triage experience for patients, doctors and nurses.
+To this end, I undertook the task to build a prototype application using domain specific AI models as a showcase HOW we can leverage these technologies to enhance the triage experience for patients, doctors and nurses.

 ## Introducing TriageAI powered by HPE Private Cloud AI

 \[INSERT IMAGE FROM APPLICATION HERE]

 We developed TriageAI to use the latest in open-source, domain specific models to solve common issues we encounter (as patients or as medical personnel) when we are unfortunate enough to visit the emergency room.
+Let me make one thing clear from the beginning - all AI outputs delivered by AI-assisted healthcare applications require clinical validation.
+TriageAI was designed to assist healthcare professionals increase patient healthcare experience through the following:

 **1. Patient Translation Service**